 Synthesis and Fading of Eighteenth-century Prussian Blue Pigments: A Combined Study by Spectroscopic and Diffractive Techniques Using Laboratory and Synchrotron Radiation Sources

 Prussian blue, a hydrated iron(III) hexacyanoferrate(II) complex, is a synthetic pigment discovered in Berlin in 1704.
 Because of both its highly intense color and its low cost, Prussian blue was widely used as a pigment in paintings until the 1970s.
 The early preparative methods were rapidly recognized as a contributory factor in the fading of the pigment, a fading already known by the mid-eighteenth century.
 Herein two typical eighteenth-century empirical recipes have been reproduced and the resulting pigment analyzed to better understand the reasons for this fading.
 X-ray absorption and Mössbauer spectroscopy indicated that the early syntheses lead to Prussian blue together with variable amounts of an undesirable iron(III) product.
-Pair distribution functional analysis confirmed the presence of nanocrystalline ferrihydrite, Fe10O14(OH)2, and also identified the presence of alumina hydrate, Al10O14(OH)2, with a particle size of ∼15 Å. Paint layers prepared from these pigments subjected to accelerated light exposure showed a tendency to turn green, a tendency that was often reported in eighteenth-and nineteenth-century books.
-The presence of particles of hydrous iron(III) oxides was also observed in a genuine eighteenth-century Prussian blue sample obtained from a polychrome sculpture. © 2013 International Union of Crystallography Printed in Singapore-all rights reserved.
+Pair distribution functional analysis confirmed the presence of nanocrystalline ferrihydrite, Fe10O14(OH)2, and also identified the presence of alumina hydrate, Al10O14(OH)2, with a particle size of ~15 Å. Paint layers prepared from these pigments subjected to accelerated light exposure showed a tendency to turn green, a tendency that was often reported in eighteenth-and nineteenth-century books.
+The presence of particles of hydrous iron(III) oxides was also observed in a genuine eighteenth-century Prussian blue sample obtained from a polychrome sculpture.

-L. Samain et al., "Synthesis and Fading of Eighteenth-century Prussian Blue Pigments: A Combined Study by Spectroscopic and Diffractive Techniques Using Laboratory and Synchrotron Radiation Sources," Journal of Synchrotron Radiation, International Union of Crystallography (IUCr), Jan 2013.
+L. Samain et al., "Synthesis and Fading of Eighteenth-century Prussian Blue Pigments: A Combined Study by Spectroscopic and Diffractive Techniques Using Laboratory and Synchrotron Radiation Sources," Journal of Synchrotron Radiation, vol. 20, no. 3, pp. 460-473, International Union of Crystallography (IUCr), May 2013.

 The definitive version is available at http://dx.doi.org/10.1107/S0909049513004585